amandeepmittal/awscertified-twitter-bot/README.md

 ## API

-- It encourages developers who participate in #AWSCertified challenge hosted by [@freeCodeCamp](https://twitter.com/freeCodeCamp)
+- It encourages developers who participate in #AWSCertified community hosted by [@freeCodeCamp](https://twitter.com/freeCodeCamp)
 - The API consists of "favorite" and "retweet" a tweet at an interval of every 30 minutes

 ---